sglbl/sg_project_template/README.md

 grep -iv "cuda" requirements.txt | python -m pip install --no-deps -r /dev/stdin  -->

 #### Other Requirements
-Put the secret key and db info (that is needed to generate token and database access) in `.env` file in root.
-(Like in `.env.example`)
+Put the secret key and db access info (that is needed to generate token and database access) in `.env` file in root directory.
+(Like the example structure in `.env.example` file)

 <!-- ### Models
 - Run [this](./app/src/model_downloader.py) code to download the model/s.